All Episodes

 Jesse Lee Peterson.

-Hey, Sean, um, this is definitely a racial hate crime.
+Hey, Sean, this is definitely a racial hate crime.

-And for the last twenty six years, I've been writing about these things, talking about these things, screaming about these things, and that white Americans are under attack.
+And for the last 26 years, I've been writing about these things, talking about these things, screaming about these things, and that white Americans are under attack.

 There's a race war happening, and it's been happening against white folks for years.

-We saw it in the knockout game where young black dogs were going around and knocking white people out, killing them, robbing them, and raping them in some cases.
+We saw it in the knockout game where young black thugs were going around and knocking white people out, killing them, robbing them, and raping them in some cases.

-The media and and liberals would not say anything about it.
+The media and liberals would not say anything about it.

 And this is an example of face to come if we don't start dealing with it.

-And right away the Department of Justice, Barack Obama and others call it a hate crime, and that was true.
+And right away, the Department of Justice, Barack Obama, and others call it a hate crime.

 That was justified.

-My concern is that if the if we don't call it what it is, and these boys, those girls who were involved in this situation are not punished, it's only gonna get worse because they do not fear authority.
+My concern is that if we don't call it what it is, and these boys and those girls who were involved in this situation are not punished, it's only going to get worse because they do not fear authority.

-If every man, woman, and child on this earth is is created by God, which I believe, and they're all built the in with inside of every child is innate God given talents.
+If every man, woman, and child on this earth is created by God, which I believe, and they're all built inside of every child is innate God-given talents.

 And the word education goes to the root of that in the Latin, which means to bring forth from within.

-And you've got over Four thousand people killed in Chicago during Obama's presidency, close to five thousand people killed during Obama's presidency, and hardly ever a word out of him.
+And you've got over 4,000 people killed in Chicago during Obama's presidency, close to 5,000 people killed during Obama's presidency, and hardly ever a word out of him.

-fought a cop for his gun and charged that an officer and and black eye witnesses are the ones that told us that, or a one eye witness in the Trayvon Martin case that saw uh Trayvon Martin grounding and pounding George Zimmerman's head into a a cement or the Freddie Gray case, a known drug dealer in the neighborhood in Baltimore.
+fought a cop for his gun, and charged at an officer, and black eyewitnesses are the ones that told us that, or a one-eye witness in the Trayvon Martin case that saw Trayvon Martin grounding and pounding George Zimmerman's head into a cement, or the Freddie Gray case, a known drug dealer in the neighborhood in Baltimore.

-So my question to you, Pastor Adams, is you know, why doesn't the president weigh in when you've got nearly f five thousand dead Americans in your home city and you don't utter a word, but if it's a high profile racial case, even though you don't have any facts, you you you speak out about it as a lawyer and as the president and you politicize it through a racial prism.
+So my question to you, Pastor Adams, is, you know, why doesn't the president weigh in when you've got nearly 5,000 dead Americans in your home city and you don't utter a word?

 Don't you think there's something wrong with Obama here?